Ghislain89/PlaywrightWorkshopPresentation/markdown/3-framework.md

 ### Framework
 * What is Playwright?
 * Comparison between Chrome DevTools and WebDriver
-* Advantages of using Playwrigh
+* Advantages of using Playwright

 ----
 ### What is Playwright?